About Open science

 Thanks to information and communication technology and globalisation there are now new opportunities to exchange results of scientific research- publications and research data - and even scientific methods and practices.

-With open science, this has to do above all with researchers and the increasing quality of their work.
-The scientific community is aware of these opportunities and that is why this National Plan Open Science sets out first and foremost what the parties involved are already doing now and what they plan to do to grasp these opportunities and at the same time make science even more accessible to others.
+Open science has to do with all researchers and increasing the quality of their work.
+The scientific community is aware of the opportunities and that is why this National Plan Open Science sets out what the parties involved are already doing now and what they plan to do to grasp these opportunities and at the same time make science even more accessible to others.
 The transition towards an open science system requires ambition, investments in people and resources, and alertness to risks, because they too exist.

 DANS, The Young Academy, DTL, GO FAIR, KB, KNAW, LCRDM, Netherlands eScience Center, NFU, NWO, PNN, SURF, 4TU.Centre for Research Data, UKB, VH, VSNU, ZonMw, at the time of publication.